pdidev/pdi/pdi/CONTRIBUTING.md

 Each feature should be developed in answer to a requirement described in an issue.
-Each feature should be implemented in its own branch based on the `master` branch.
-WIP Merge requests should be created on gitlab early to discuss design choices.
-Branches should be rebased on `master` before integration.
+Each feature should be implemented in its own branch based on the `main` branch.
+Draft pull requests should be created on github early to discuss design choices.
+Branches should be rebased on `main` before integration.

 Bug fixes should be developed on the latest release branch.
-The release branch should then be merged into master.
+The release branch should then be merged into main.

 # PDI Coding style